cg-tuwien/Auto-Vk-Toolkit/README.md

 | `gvk_BuildRayTracingCustomIntersection` | Build example: ray_tracing_custom_intersection. | `OFF` |
 | `gvk_BuildTextureCubemap` | Build example: texture_cubemap. | `OFF` |
 | `gvk_BuildVertexBuffers` | Build example: vertex_buffers. | `OFF` |

+**Note that assets and shaders for all examples are copied to the location of the executables, but shaders currently aren't compiled to SPIR-V.**

 To create a new *Gears-Vk* project using CMake you can use the [Gears-Vk-Starter template](https://github.com/JolifantoBambla/Gears-Vk-Starter).